zhangxiaosa/LPR/README.md

 ### Notes

 - All the experiments take long time to finish, so it is recommended to use tools like screen and tmux to manage sessions if the experiments are run on remote server.
 We also provide flags for multi-processing.

 - The evaluation results of LPR may not exactly the same as shown in the paper, because LLMs have internal randomness.
 Replicating the experiments for multiple times will mitigate such impact.
 However, the deviation should be trivial, and the results should still support the original claims in the paper.

 - It is possible for remote calls to LLMs to lose connection and raise exceptions, because the resource for user to invoke LLMs might be limited.
 Therefore, we add logics and scripts for quick restart from the intermediate results.

 ### Folder Structure
-In github repository, the folder structure is as follows:
+In the Github repository, the folder structure is as follows:
 - README.md: The readme file
 - scripts: scripts and programs to run the experiments and analyze the results
 - prompts: prompt files to guide the LLMs